 Have you ever shopped with them before?
 What items would you choose to bring into your home?

 Again, thank you for your understanding in having Em Busy Living work with partners like UncommonGoods.
-I would never agree to work with a company I wouldn’t shop from anyway, which should be apparent by the fact that this is my third sponsored post ever.
+I would never agree to work with a company I wouldn’t shop from anyway.
 I’m extremely picky not only in the items I bring into my home, but in who I’m willing to feature in this space.